 Owing to their decades worth of architectural skill and knowledge, ANA Design, was able to overcome the obstacles posed by the area to develop Kashmir University’s Satellite Campus in Leh.
 It was made possible by leveraging intelligent technology and combining it with innovative thinking to enable the production and establishment of components at the site.
 This cutting-edge design has not only helped in developing the campus but also has assisted in increasing the duration of its operation from six months (most other educational institutes) to nine months in a year.
 ANA Design has been instrumental in having a ‘real’ impact in the region, working towards furthering education, a fundamental tool for the development of any region.

-The team at ANA Design realised, that developing a modern educational institute in a location strained of amenities required efficient design and the technology to utilise the available solar energy.
+The team at ANA Design realized, that developing a modern educational institute in a location strained of amenities required efficient design and the technology to utilize the available solar energy.
 A simple idea of making the most of what the sun has to offer fuelled the entire project.
-Let’s have a look at a few of the equipments that helped bring the project to fruition.
+Let’s have a look at a few of the equipment that helped bring the project to fruition.

-Light tubes (also known as light pipes or tubular skylights) are physical structures used for transmitting or distributing natural light for the purpose of illumination, and are examples of optical waveguides.
+Light tubes (also known as light pipes or tubular skylights) are physical structures used for transmitting or distributing natural light for the purpose of illumination and are examples of optical waveguides.
 They are efficient and provide abundant light that brightens the entire complex.
-A great example of clean electrical device, it has proven to be an economical implementation, saving cost that would have otherwise gone into artificial lighting.
+A great example of a clean electrical device has proven to be an economical implementation, saving costs that would have otherwise gone into artificial lighting.

 Low E Glass:

 Low E Glass is a prismatic glass that allows the solar radiation to pass through only when the angle of radiation is low (i.e. in winter), and in summer protects the space from overheating.
 In this manner, the university building was able to utilize and momentarily trap the heat of the sun during winters and protect students from the harsh UV rays during summers.